Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/Python2/team-data-science-process-idear-python-instructions.md

 ## 6. Show and Hide Codes in IDEAR

-After you have all ipywidgets show up in IDEAR, you might want to hide the source codes in the Jupyter Notebook to make it look neater.
+After you have all ipywidgets show up in IDEAR, you might want to hide the source code in the Jupyter Notebook to make it look neater.
 Then, you just need to play with the ipywidgets to select the variables you want to explore and the analysis you want to conduct.
 You can do so by running the cell _**Show/Hide the Source Code**_.
-Then, you can switch on and off the display of the source codes in the Jupyter Notebook by clicking the `Toggle Raw Code` button.
+Then, you can switch on and off the display of the source codes in the Jupyter Notebook by clicking the **Toggle Raw Code** button.

 ![toggle-codes](./media/toggle-codes.png)

 ## 7. Generate the Final Report

 When you are ready to generate the data report, click the **Generate Final Report** button.
-The temporary Jupyter Notebook files are merged into a single Jupyter Notebook file IDEAR_Report.ipynb.
+This merges the temporary Jupyter Notebook files into a single Jupyter Notebook file called IDEAR_Report.ipynb.

 ![generate-report](./media/generate-report.png)

 Then, you need to upload the IDEAR_Report.ipynb to your Jupyter Notebook home directory, and run the cells in order to generate the visualization and alaysis results in the final report.
-The final report also provides the general statistics of the data.
+The final report also provides the general statistics for the data.

 ![final-report](./media/final-report.png)

-If you want to export the report, in Jupyter notebook, click ***File->Download as***.
+If you want to export the report, click ***File->Download as*** in Jupyter notebook.
 You can save to formats such as pdf, md, and html.

 ![save-final-report](./media/save.png)

 If you are using a source control platform to manage the artifacts of your data science project, we recommend that you check the generated data report into the platform as well.
-With the support of source control, the data analysis report can be versioned, shared, and collaborated upon by multiple parties.
-The report provides a 360 view of your dataset, summarizes insights from fundamental analysis, and helps guide following steps such as feature engineering and model building.
+With the support of source control, the data analysis report can be versioned and shared by multiple collaborating parties.
+The report provides a 360 view of your dataset, summarizes insights from your analysis, and helps guide subsequent machine learning steps such as feature engineering and model building.